Roverr/rtsp-stream/README.md

  ![GitHub last commit](https://img.shields.io/github/last-commit/Roverr/rtsp-stream.svg)
  ![GitHub release](https://img.shields.io/github/release/Roverr/rtsp-stream.svg)

-rtsp-stream is an easy to use out of box solution that can be integrated into existing systems resolving the problem of not being able to play rtsp stream natively in browsers.
+rtsp-stream is an easy to use, out of box solution that can be integrated into existing systems resolving the problem of not being able to play raw rtsp stream natively in browsers.

 ## Table of contents
 * [How does it work](#how-does-it-work)